Apr 25, 2023

 You must wait three to six months after your previous procedure, allowing your wounds to heal completely before your corrective surgery.
 A corrective surgery, unlike normal liposuction, is more complicated as it seeks to rectify the damage that was done prior.
 Hence, he will conduct a detailed assessment and consultation for patients requiring corrective surgery to assess the pre-existing condition and plan the best possible surgical approach accordingly.

 “The two most common areas which are affected by botched jobs are the abdomen and thighs,” Dr Ivan Puah shares.
-“If your liposuction doctor has made multiple unnecessary incision points and applies incorrect techniques, you’ll end up with an “uneven and asymmetrical body shape and skin texture.
+“If your liposuction doctor has made multiple unnecessary incision points and applies incorrect techniques, you’ll end up with an “uneven and asymmetrical body shape and uneven contour.
 Fat grafting with corrective lipo may help to fix these imperfections and make them look normal again.”

 Suppose undercorrection was found to have happened to you.
 In that case, Dr Ivan Puah will remove the leftover fat and tighten the skin at the treated area with his novel lipo technique known as MDC-Sculpt® Lipo.
 In fact, his proprietary body sculpting technique not only removes fat effectively but also contours and shapes the patient’s body with precision.